Speak with a safari expert

 The Park

 Situated in northern Namibia, Etosha National Park is a fenced reserve that is one of the country’s most popular safari destinations, with the stark otherworldly scenery and spectacular wildlife viewing being the park’s two major drawcards.
-Proclaimed as a protected area in 1907, Etosha was once the largest game reserve in the world and estimated to cover around 80,000km² (8 million hectares), four times the size of South Africa’s Kruger National Park.
+Proclaimed as a protected area in 1907, Etosha was once the largest game reserve in the world and is estimated to cover around 80,000km² (8 million hectares), four times the size of South Africa’s Kruger National Park.
 Significant boundary changes throughout the 20th century eventually reduced the park to its current size of just over 22,000km² (2,2 million hectares).
-The park’s eastern side is dominated by the enormous Etosha Pan, while dolomite hills are the main geographical feature of the western half of the park.
+The enormous Etosha Pan dominates the park’s eastern side, while dolomite hills are the main geographical feature of the western half of the park.
 This western region has only recently been opened to all visitors – it was previously only accessible by local tour operators or guests at Dolomite Camp.

 Etosha